charlesportwoodii/www.erianna.com/content/amd-ryzen2-pci-passthrough-vfio-libvirt-ubuntu1804-windows10.md

     <target dev='vda' bus='virtio'/>
 </disk>
 ```

-# Periphials
+# Peripherals

-There's a dozen different ways you can setup your periphials to work with this setup.
+There's a dozen different ways you can setup your peripherals to work with this setup.
 I've listed a few of the options, and what my recommended approach is for each one.
 In general, there's almost always two options: hardware and software.
 Software is sometimes free and usually works well enough to get by on.
 Dedicated hardware will give you the best experience, but costs more.

 ## Mouse & Keyboard